odubno/instagram-analyzer/README.md

 • [Visualizing Instagram data using Matplotlib](https://github.com/odubno/instagram_scraper/blob/master/IPython_Notebook_Files/03_instagram_analyze_Matplotlib.ipynb)

-> The code used in the IPython Notebook links above will be copied into a text editor during the tutorial to be used in deploying our app.
+> The code from the IPython Notebook links above will be copied into a text editor during the tutorial and will be used in deploying our app.
 Viewing the above links is recommended only if you'd like to see the code and how it evolves to be used in development.

+## Deploying the Instagram Analyzer

-In the first two parts, we'll begin by structuring our working environment and in the third part we'll work on porting the back-end logic from the IPython Notebook to the Flask application:
+In the first two parts of deploying our app, we'll begin by structuring the working environment and in the third part we'll work on porting the back-end logic from the [IPython Notebook files](https://github.com/odubno/instagram_scraper/tree/master/IPython_Notebook_Files) to the Flask application:

 1. *Part One*: Setup the local development environment along with the basic Flask app.
 1. *Part Two*: Setup the production environment on Heroku and push the current application to the cloud.